spica-engine/site/docs/content/start/getting-started.md

 ### How To Start

 We recommend you to start with `Bucket` documentation if you are new to Spica.
 After creating a bucket and set up your rules you can play with RestAPIs or GraphQL APIs.
-Once you are done with APIs, following function module will allow you to create fully custom backend.
+Once you are done with APIs, the following function module will allow you to create a fully custom backend.

 ## Features

 ### Custom Data Modeling

-Everything is designed to provide the highest speed for developing custom projects, startups and automations.
-From this perspective, Bucket Module is in the center of every feature.
+Everything is designed to provide the highest speed for developing custom projects, startups, and automation.
+From this perspective, the Bucket Module is in the center of every feature.
 It gives custom data modeling and ready-to-consume RestAPIs and GraphQL APIs.
-Bucket module supports limited panel view customization for simple projects as well.
-For more details you can take a look at `Bucket` documentation.
+The bucket module supports limited panel view customization for simple projects as well.
+For more details, you can take a look at `Bucket` documentation.

 ### File Management

-For the file management, you can use Storage in your Spica instances.
+For file management, you can use Storage in your Spica instances.
 Native Storage is working on the disk in your local machine while `Managed Spica Instances` are working with built-in CDN.

 ### Server Side Functions

 Function Module is designed to completing custom backend logics such as payment integrations or other 3rd party machine-to-machine use cases.
-Also, you can run custom scheduled tasks in functions module.
+Also, you can run custom scheduled tasks in the functions module.

 ### Passport Module

-Passport module is the built-in authentication engine in Spica environment.
-You can set up access policies and attach to identities in your Spica instance.
-For multiservice architecture, you can combine two different Spica instances with using Passport Module.
-For business domain users, you can use `Passport` module with integrated `Bucket` module.
+The passport module is the built-in authentication engine in the Spica environment.
+You can set up access policies and attach them to identities in your Spica instance.
+For multiservice architecture, you can combine two different Spica instances using Passport Module.
+For business domain users, you can use the `Passport` module with the integrated `Bucket` module.

 ### Dashboards

-Dashboards are designed as custom data presentation layer.
-You can create custom dashboards with 3rd Party data, `Bucket` data or static data.
+Dashboards are designed as the custom data presentation layer.
+You can create custom dashboards with 3rd Party data, `Bucket` data, or static data.

 ## Ecosystem